BrummieQuinn/technical-challenge/challenge.md

 - If I were to approach this challenge differently, I would seek feedback from the Marketing Director or other stakeholders about the wireframe.
 I would inquire whether adding instructions to guide users on the expected input format in each field would enhance the user experience while still fulfilling the Marketing Director's needs.
 Such feedback could further refine the form and minimize issues related to invalid input patterns.

 - discuss your aspirations for code optimization and efficiency.
 You can explain that you recognize the potential for improvement in your validation functions but felt constrained by your current knowledge and time limitations.
 You might express your eagerness to further develop your skills in this area to enhance the performance and efficiency of your code in future projects.

+- If I knew more about code optimisation, efficiency and performance such as 'Big O' I would have used this while writing my code.
+I also know I could have written my Javascript differently if I had known more about the Object Oriented Design Paradigm.
+If I knew how to refine and refactor my functions better I believe I would have reduced redundancy in my code also

 - When discussing what you would do differently, emphasize the importance of seeking feedback from stakeholders, such as the Marketing Director.
 Explain that you would inquire about the wireframe and potential enhancements, like adding instructions for expected input formats.
 Discuss how such feedback can lead to a more user-friendly solution and streamline the process of dealing with invalid input patterns.